The School of Theology is a graduate professional school offering an array of programs at the master’s and doctoral levels.

 - Graduate Certificate in Women’s, Gender, & Sexuality Studies

-This program is offered through the Graduate School of Arts and Sciences at BU as a certificate that can be earned alongside a graduate degree from the School of Theology (STH).
+This program is offered through the Graduate School of Arts & Sciences at BU as a certificate that can be earned alongside a graduate degree from the School of Theology (STH).
 Please visit the bulletin page for the Graduate Certificate in Women’s, Gender, & Sexuality Studies for additional information and course requirements.

 - Graduate Division of Religious Studies Programs